Ken Paxton Says He Has A 'Plan B' To Overturn Election After Supreme Court Rejection

-Category: World Politics Hits: 7Texas Attorney General Ken Paxton (R) on Sunday outlined President Donald Trump's path to victory after the Supreme Court dismissed a lawsuit that sought to overturn the 2020 election.
+Category: World Politics Hits: 12Texas Attorney General Ken Paxton (R) on Sunday outlined President Donald Trump's path to victory after the Supreme Court dismissed a lawsuit that sought to overturn the 2020 election.
 During an interview on Fox Business, host Maria Bartiromo asked Paxton if he had a "Plan B" for contesting the election results.
 "Going forward, I think the Trump campaign is taking our arguments that we tried to get in front of the U.S. Supreme Court, they are now going to take those, I think, state by state," Paxton explained.
 "Because I think they are legitimately good constitutional arguments that don't depend on actually proving every little instance of fraud."

 Read more https://crooksandliars.com/2020/12/ken-paxton-says-he-has-plan-b-overturn